eclipse-edc/Connector/docs/developer/decision-records/2024-10-05-typed-policy-context/README.md

-# Typed Policy Context
+# Typed Policy Scopes through Contexts

 ## Decision

-We will permit the `PolicyEngine` to accept strongly typed `PolicyContext`s
+We will bind the policy scope and the `PolicyContext` hierarchy.

 ## Rationale